-The Enhancement for Accelerated Students and Early College programs are programs meant to enhance the academic growth of participating students are willing to meet the expectations of courses with increased depth, complexity and rigor.
-Program funding supports gifted and talented programs, Advanced Placement (AP), and the International Baccalaureate (IB) program.
-Despite the funding coming from one appropriation, as a result of Senate Bill 151 in the 2020 General Session, statutorily the programs are now separated into the Gifted and Talented Programs and Early College programs.
+The Enhancement for Accelerated Students and Early College programs are meant to enhance the academic growth of participating students who are willing to meet the expectations of courses with increased depth, complexity and rigor.
+Program funding supports gifted and talented programs (K-8), Advanced Placement (AP), and the International Baccalaureate (IB) program.
+Despite the funding coming from one appropriation, as a result of S.B.
+151 in the 2020 General Session, statutorily the programs are now separated into the Gifted and Talented Programs and Early College programs.